 Government departments that transfer records to The National Archives provide data on the volume and transfer status of the records they hold.
-This data is collected in spring and autumn each year, and began in autumn 2012.
+This data has been collected in Spring and Autumn each year, beginning in Autumn 2012.
+From 2017, departments will provide data once a year (starting from February 2017).
+The National Archives will use data collected from previous surveys to monitor compliance and assist departments in managing the transfer process and identifying need for additional resources.

 Access the record transfer report